-- Functional test cases: On the other hand, Login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields which requires user interaction by clicking on the controls, which will do some action afterwards.
+- Functional test cases: On the other hand, Login button and the Hyperlinks (Forgot Password? & Registration) are dynamic fields which require user interaction by clicking on the controls, which will do some action afterwards.

 - Process test cases: This is related to the process (not the actions associated with the visible controls available in the screen) associated with the feature and the functionality.
 For example, clicking Forgot Password link in the above sample screen may send an Email to the user.
-So, may be an Email needs to be tested for the proper process and confirmation.
+So, maybe an Email needs to be tested for the proper process and confirmation.

 4) Finally, keep the “BAOE mantra”, means i) Basic Flow ii) Alternate Flow iii) Options and iv) Exceptions for the complete coverage of the functional flow and feature to be tested.
-Every concept should be applied with positive and negative test cases.
+Every concept should be applied to positive and negative test cases.

 For example, let us see the simple BAOE approach for the sample login screen above.